danrs/git-practice/README.md

 git won't let us checkout because we have uncommitted changes

 ### checking out a file
 You can also use `checkout` on a file path.
-This will not move `HEAD`, but it will unstage any changes to that file in the index and also overwrite that file. `git checkout [branch] file` is equivalent to `git reset --hard [branch] file`, except that the latter command does not exist.
+This will not move `HEAD`, but it will unstage any changes to that file in the index and also overwrite that file. `git checkout [branch] file` does what you'd expect from `git reset --hard [branch] file`, except that the latter command does not exist.

 Let's use checkout to remove our unwanted changes to crawl
 ```bash